 Pathophysiology of preeclampsia and eclampsia is poorly understood.
 Factors may include poorly developed uterine placental spiral arterioles (which decrease uteroplacental blood flow during late pregnancy), a genetic abnormality on chromosome 13, immunologic abnormalities, and placental ischemia or infarction.
 Lipid peroxidation of cell membranes induced by free radicals may contribute to preeclampsia.

 The coagulation system is activated, possibly secondary to endothelial cell dysfunction, leading to platelet activation.
 The HELLP syndrome (hemolysis, elevated liver function tests, and low platelet count) develops in 10 to 20% of women with severe preeclampsia or eclampsia; this incidence is about 100 times that for all pregnancies (1 to 2/1000).
 Most pregnant women with this syndrome have hypertension and proteinuria, but some have neither.

 Symptoms and Signs

 Preeclampsia may be asymptomatic or may cause edema or excessive weight gain.
 Nondependent edema, such as facial or hand swelling (the patient's ring may no longer fit her finger), is more specific than dependent edema.
 Reflex reactivity may be increased, indicating neuromuscular irritability, which can progress to seizures (eclampsia).
-Petechiae may develop, as may other signs of bleeding.
+Petechiae may develop, as may other signs of coagulopathy.

 The following points help differentiate among hypertensive disorders in pregnant women: